 Once your girls have a good idea of what they’ll need to know to master the sport, have them make a five-step plan and put their learning into action!
 Remind girls that building a new skill takes time, so encourage them to keep practicing until they know the sport well!

 Create Something Wintry

 Who doesn’t have wonderful childhood memories of building the perfect snow angel, fashioning an igloo in the backyard, or packing together a hilariously dressed snowman?

 If you grew up in Florida, you get a pass on this question.

 There are so many fun activities to do with snow and ice!
-You can build snow animals, explore the art of ice carving at places like the Toledo Zoo, blow ice bubbles, and play Pin the Smile on the Snowman.
+You can build snow animals, explore the art of ice carving, blow ice bubbles, and play Pin the Smile on the Snowman.

 The only limit is your girls’ imagination, so plan a snow building contest with your troop this winter and see which of your girls is a master winter builder!

 Plan Ahead For Summer Camp

 Yes, we know… Summer camp doesn’t happen in the winter.
 But our council’s Resident and Day Camp registration opens on January 24, 2018, and Troop Adventure Camp opens on February 21, 2018!
 Make sure your Girl Scout doesn’t miss out on her preferred camp by reserving her space early!